StefanPetrick/animartrix/README.md

 --------------------------------------------------------------------------------------------

-For examples what this code can do check out my Youtube: https://www.youtube.com/@stefanpetrick
+For examples what this code can do have a look at my [Youtube Channel](https://www.youtube.com/@stefanpetrick).

-My own posts reporting development progress can be found here: https://www.reddit.com/user/StefanPetrick/submitted/
+My own posts reporting development progress can be found [here on Reddit](https://www.reddit.com/user/StefanPetrick/submitted/)